phoenixctms/ctsms/README.md

 * need to formulate complex _ad-hoc_ database queries to list matching subject candidates using _set operations_
 * conduct several trials in parallel and need to organize site staff and resources
 * need a software to implement various processes for ICH GCP (good clinical practice) compliance
-* want a turn-key system that’s operational out-of-the-box, instead of integrating multiple systems
+* want a turn-key system thatï¿½s operational out-of-the-box, instead of integrating multiple systems

 This GitHub repository contains all tiers of the main JEE web application.
 Transient artifacts generated using AndroMDA are excluded.